 This is the fun part!!
 First, download our Google AdWords Budget Calculator provided below.
 Then follow along with the rest of this guide.

-The grey cells in the spreadsheet are variables you can change to see how the adjustments affect your return on investment (ROI).
+The gold cells in the spreadsheet are variables you can change to see how the adjustments affect your return on investment (ROI).

 Inputting the data you collected in step 1 will provide you with some preliminary projections.